core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 An endpoint receives the Group Identifier and OSCORE input parameters, including its own Sender ID, from the Group Manager upon joining the group.
 That Sender ID is valid only within that group, and is unique within the group.
 Endpoints which are configured only as silent servers do not have a Sender ID.

-A group member can retrieve public keys and other information associated to another group member from the Group Manager, from which it can generate the Recipient Context.
+A group member can retrieve public keys and other information associated to another group member from the Group Manager, with which it can generate the Recipient Context.
 An application can configure a group member to asynchronously retrieve information about Recipient Contexts, e.g. by Observing {{RFC7641}} the Group Manager to get updates on the group membership.

 According to this specification, it is RECOMMENDED to use a Group Manager as described in {{I-D.ietf-ace-key-groupcomm-oscore}}, where the join process is based on the ACE framework for authentication and authorization in constrained environments {{I-D.ietf-ace-oauth-authz}}.
 Further details about how public keys can be handled and retrieved in the group is out of the scope of this document.